BrokenShell/Fortuna/README.md

 Do not fork while another thread is actively using a shared explicit generator;
 the child could inherit that generator's native mutex in a locked state.

-Fortuna's bounded integer, index, range, dice, canonical, stream-derivation, and bounded-draw algorithms are stable across supported platforms throughout the Fortuna 6 line.
-Functions and profiles implemented with the C++ standard library's distribution classes are repeatable within the same toolchain and standard library build, but their exact seeded sequences may differ between libc++, libstdc++, and Microsoft's standard library.
+Fortuna's bounded integer, index, range, dice, canonical, bounded-triangular profile, stream-derivation, and collection draw-schedule algorithms are stable across supported platforms throughout the Fortuna 6 line.
+Other floating-point transforms—including custom triangular, Pareto, and von Mises transforms—and profiles or distributions built on them are repeatable within one platform and toolchain build, but their exact seeded sequences are not a cross-platform contract.

 ## Scalar and bulk generation